orapouso/node-10minutemail/README.md

 ## API

-The factory returns an EventEmitter that emmits 3 events whenever they happen
+The factory returns an EventEmitter that emits 3 events whenever they happen

 #### `var mail = minutemail([options])`